 - Additional activities

 The last reason is a catch-all for all qualified exigencies that weren't already specified.
-To start a qualified exigency leave, companies can seek certification of the exigency only when a worker asks for this kind of FMLA leave.
+To start a Qualified Exigency Leave, companies can seek certification of the exigency.
+This only applies when a worker asks for this kind of FMLA leave.
 Workers may be asked for copies of active duty orders as certification.
 Companies can have workers fill out a new form for this type of leave.

-The DOL requires a posted notice be placed in easily seen areas where workers and applicants will see it.
+The DOL requires a posted notice be placed in highly visible areas, where workers and applicants will see it.
 Companies can post the notice digitally as long as all workers can link to and receive it.
-Information in the notice that must be put in the employee handbook or given to new hires.
+Information in the notice must also be put in the employee handbook or given to new hires.
 Companies can find the notice requirements on the DOL website.

 Employer Notice of "Eligibility/Rights and Responsibilities"

-When a worker asks for FMLA leave or an employer notices a leave may be under FMLA leave, the employer must tell the worker within five days if there aren't any extenuating circumstances.
+When a worker asks for FMLA leave or an employer notices a leave may qualify as FMLA leave, the employer must tell the worker within five days if there aren't any extenuating circumstances.

 An eligibility notice must say whether the worker is allowed to take the FMLA leave or not.
 If the worker is ineligible, the company must give at least one reason why.

-Companies must provide workers with written notice of rights and responsibilities under FMLA, use the newest form for eligibility notice, and rights and responsibilities as outlined in form WH - 381.
+Companies must provide workers with written notice of rights and responsibilities under FMLA.
+They must use the newest form for eligibility notice and rights and responsibilities as outlined in form WH - 381.
 Employees must show proper medical or exigency certification for leave.

 Employer "Designation" Notice

 Employers must give workers notice that time off will be under FMLA leave within five business days.
 Form WH-382 helps employers when giving the designation notice.
 If a company fails to notify a worker that his time off is FMLA leave within five days, the company can designate the time off as FMLA retroactively if the failure to notice within five days doesn't cause injury or harm to the worker.